-Los Angeles Angels third baseman Anthony Rendon has been ruled out of the 2025 campaign after undergoing hip surgery during the offseason.
-Moreover, the Angels will not be able to recoup any of the injury-prone player's annual salary, as team owner Arte Moreno had decided against insuring his contract in order to reduce operational costs.
+Los Angeles Angels third baseman Anthony Rendon has been ruled out of the 2025 season after undergoing hip surgery during the offseason.
+The Angels will not be able to recoup any of his annual salary, as team owner Arte Moreno reportedly decided against insuring his contract to reduce operational costs.

 "They really are the worst run franchise in the sport," posted one fan.